 Training costs are probably the most overlooked area when it comes to ERP implementations.

-Training is one of the most critical aspects of the implementation process.
-It will give your staff a chance to learn and use the system properly—preparing everyone in your organization to be ready for the launch of the new system.
+Training is one of the most critical aspects of the implementation process for manufacturers.
+It will give your staff a chance to learn and use the system properly — getting everyone in your organization ready for the launch of the new system.

 Others in your organization, however, will require extensive training.
 For some, all of their daily tasks and processes will change, meaning they will need extra time to learn the new system and their new job duties.
-You will probably also have people on staff who are less comfortable with technology or just need a little extra time to become thoroughly familiar with the new ERP system.
+You will also probably have some staff members who are less comfortable with technology or just need a little extra time to become thoroughly familiar with the new ERP system.

 ERP projects can also take over a year to fully implement(!).
 You will most likely have some staff turnover during that time, which means that you will also need to invest additional time and money into training new hires to get them up-to-speed on the system.